 Notes

-- Use a thermometer.
-Make sure you use an oil thermometer and keep the temperature between 350-375 degrees F.
+- Use a thermometer: Use an oil thermometer and keep the temperature between 350-375 degrees F.

-- Use a churrera.
-If you want classic-looking churros, splurge on a churrera for deeper ridges.
-It won't affect the flavor, but it creates crispier edges.
+- Use a churrera: For classic-looking churros mexicanos, splurge on a churrera to create deeper ridges.
+It won’t affect the flavor, but it creates crispier edges.

 Nutrition